 In addition, asylum seekers need information on their status, their rights and the legal framework related to their asylum process and access to local services.
 Asylum seekers in Greece can ask to be reunified with their family, if they have core family members that already applied for asylum in another European country; or they can choose to apply for asylum in Greece.
 Since the closure of the Balkan corridor and the cease of the Relocation program, the Family Reunification Scheme remains the sole legal alternative for refugees opting to leave for another European country.
 DRC is committed to establishing access to legal aid to those in need of international protection regularly providing professional:

 - Individual legal representation

-With emphasis on building the foundations for integration and social cohesion, DRC has committed to take on new projects, aimed at restoring refugees’ dignity and building their resilience.
+Protection of human rights and administration of legal aid for refugees, alongside with provision of dignified, culturally appropriate living conditions, will remain the focus of DRC operations in Greece.
+With emphasis on building the foundations for integration and social cohesion, DRC has committed to take on new projects aiming to restore refugees’ dignity and build their resilience.
 At the same time DRC will continue to advocate for a people-centered and protection focused response to be adopted by the EU and Member States in the search for joined-up, sustainable solutions.

 - AMIF - EU Commission - Asylum, Migration and Integration Fund